-(The manner of baptism is not specified in Scripture except that it be done in the name of the Father, Son, and Holy Spirit with water, and by the example of our Lord who was batized in the Jordon River.
-Early tradition in the Church preferred cold running water and immersion, but allowed for other methods) The Apostles Tradition, published about 215AD, records the historic rite used in Rome.
+(The manner of baptism is not specified in Scripture except that it be done in the name of the Father, Son, and Holy Spirit with water, and by the example of our Lord who was baptized in the Jordon River.
+Early tradition in the Church preferred cold running water and immersion, but allowed for other methods) The Apostlic Tradition, published about 215AD, records the historic rite used in Rome.
 Cohorts wishing to adopt this ancient form should adopt it so that it is appropriate for their culture.
 Cohorts may adapt this baptismal liturgy to suit local situations, but should always have three times that the water is applied in the baptism: for the Father, Son, and Holy Spirit, with water and a form of examination and renunciation of evil.

 Homily of Ambrose on the nature of the Baptism, Confirmation, and Eucharist | Cyril of Jerusalem on Chrism at Baptism

 - Catechumens will hear the word for three years.
 Yet if someone is earnest and perseveres well in the matter, it is not the time that is judged, but the conduct.